-We also notice that exocytosis and endocytosis can take place in many different parts of cell, such as ER, Golgi, Endosome, Lysosome and cell membrane.
-However, we don’t know which part in the most important place for the connection between exocytosis and endocytosis.
-Therefore we want to explore the most important part of the cell for the regulation between exocytosis and endocytosis.
+Exocytosis and endocytosis can take place in many different parts of cell, such as the endoplasmic reticulum, the Golgi apparatus, the endosome, the lysosome and the cell membrane.
+However, it is not known what the most important location for the connection between exocytosis and endocytosis is in the cell.
+Therefore, we also would like to investigate the most important part of the cell for the regulation between exocytosis and endocytosis.

-Method

-Result
+The primary premise of this study is that there are a set of core driver proteins that are highly influential in the processes of exocytosis and endocytosis.
+These core driver proteins should be found in the pathways of both exocytosis and endocytosis, thus showing that their importance in both pathways.
+Similarly, it should be possible to identify these proteins given a protein-protein interaction (PPI) network by quantifying the strength of the protein’s connections.

+Methods

+Results

+Data Generation

+In order to generate our datasets, we utilized the human BIOGRID database.12 First, we searched the entire GeneOntology database to find proteins annotated to have function in exocytosis and endocytosis.3 Then, we identified the interactions of these proteins from BIOGRID and used those proteins and all proteins that interact with the original set of proteins to generate the full exocytosis and endocytosis network (full).
+Next, we filtered this network to include only the exocytosis PPIs (exocytosis).
+Finally, we filtered the full network to include only the endocytosis PPIs (endocytosis).

 Endocytosis network

-We first set up the endocytosis network from the Gene ontology and BioGRID database, then we analyze the database by our method.
-We rank our proteins in the network with FPC score.
-We find the top five proteins, which are TNK2 (activation of CDC42), CDC42 (GTPase of the Rho family), SRC (cell growth), GRB2 (EGF receptor), EGFR (EGF receptor).

-Figure 1 endocytosis network
+We first analyzed the endocytosis PPI network, as identified by BIOGRID and Gene Ontology.
+Both the FPC score and core/periphery analysis rankings were utilized in order to rank the “structurally dominant” nodes.
+The top five proteins, as determined by the FPC score, are as follows: TNK2 (activation of CDC42), CDC42 (GTPase of the Rho family), SRC (cell growth), GRB2 (EGF receptor), EGFR (EGF receptor).
+Figure 1 shows the full endocytosis network with the top FPC scoring proteins shown in red.
+Similar results to the FPC were found from the core/periphery analysis scoring.

+Figure 1: Endocytosis network with top 5 nodes as identified by FPC score marked in red

 We notice the top 5 FPC score proteins in the endocytosis network are all located in the membrane.
 And all the proteins are associated with membrane signal receptor, such as EGF.
-This results is out of our expectation, we will discuss this in the discussion.
+These results are somewhat different from our expectation.

 Exocytosis network

-We set up the exocytosis network from the Gene ontology and BioGRID database, then we analyze the database by our method.
-Again, we rank the top 5 FPC score proteins in the exocytosis network.
-The top five proteins are RPH3AL (Rab GTPase effector), STXBP1 (Syntaxin-binding protein 1), STX1A (vesicle fusion process), SYTL4 (Synaptotagmin-like protein 4), RAB27B (vesicle fusion process).
+Next, we set up the exocytosis network from the Gene ontology and BioGRID database, then we analyze the database by both methods.
+Again, we rank the top 5 FPC scoring proteins in the exocytosis network.
+The top five proteins from this method are RPH3AL (Rab GTPase effector), STXBP1 (Syntaxin-binding protein 1), STX1A (vesicle fusion process), SYTL4 (Synaptotagmin-like protein 4), RAB27B (vesicle fusion process).
+These five nodes are shown in red in Figure 2, which shows the entire exocytosis protein network, as derived from Gene Ontology and BIOGRID.
+Again, similar results are found from the core/periphery analysis procedure.

-Figure 2 Exocytosis network
+Figure 2: Exocytosis network

 We notice the top 5 proteins are all belong to SNARE complex, which is responsible for the vesicle fusion to the cell membrane.